Manchester Airport boss warns queues could continue for weeks

 The problems first came to light in mid-March when travellers were left waiting for hours, with some forced to queue outside in the car park.

-The Airport Operators Association boss Karen Dee also said she was pleased to see passengers returning in great numbers.

-"This late surge in bookings was partly driven by government removing the final remaining travel restrictions as recently as 18 March," she suggested.
+While Manchester Airport appears to be the worst affected, Heathrow, Gatwick and Birmingham have also been hit by delays and cancellations.

-She added that staff shortages and the fact that many passengers are still having to present Covid-related documents at check-in are increasing the time taken to move through airports.
+The Airport Operators Association said staff shortages and the fact that many passengers are still having to present Covid-related documents at check-in had increased the time taken to move through airports.

-"Airports are putting all available staff on the front line," she said.

-"This means that for most passengers, although the journey through the airport may be busy, airports are getting them away on their holidays safely."
+Meanwhile, ferry passengers have also seen disruption since the Easter holiday period began last weekend, with the no-notice sackings of hundreds of P&O Ferries staff placing pressure on other operators while demand for travel has picked up.

+In Dover, lorry drivers and holiday-makers have been forced to queue for hours due to traffic around the port.